rdheerajp/rdheerajp.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: welcome to my corner of the interwebs. <p>Life is a line, not a line segment.</p>
+subtitle: welcome to my corner of the interwebs.

 profile:
   align: right